 There are ways to limit open rates from being underreported.
 This requires following email best practices and avoiding spam tactics, such as:

-Implement DKIM/SPF when using third-party services to authenticate your domain to ensure optimal deliverability.
-You can learn more about that here.
+• Implement DKIM/SPF when using third-party services to authenticate your domain to ensure optimal deliverability.
+Learn more about Email Delivery and Application - Specific Information.

 Data Latency